wordswords/dotfiles/README.md

 2. If you want to just use one entire side, move your cursor to that side with `<Ctrl-W> h`, for example.
 Then do `:Gwrite!`.
 3. Buffers are setup so `[YOUR local branch (2) | resulting mergefile (1) | THEIR merge in branch (3) ]`
 4. Use `]c` and `[c` to navigate through the conflicts
-5. Use the center pane to navigate. use `d2o` to obtain from YOUR local branch, use `d3o` to obtain from THEIR branch.
+5. Use the center pane to navigate. use `d2o` to pull the change from YOUR local branch, use `d3o` to pull the change from THEIR branch.
 6. OR go to local branch OR merge in branch, select the conflict, and use `dp` to choose that version.
 7. When done, use `:wq`